v-fearam/github-metrics-collector/readme.md

 ## Pending

-1. Diagnostic Log in Logic App against a Log Analitic Workpace
-2. Move Database connector to a Active directory base one
+* Move Database connector to a Active directory base one
-3. Se if the script could be executed during deploy
+* Se if the script could be executed during deploy
-4. Check security flags
+* Check security flags
+* Star Model, adapt store procedures
+* Report query examples